mathielen/import-engine/README.md

   * A [Mapping](#mapping), which may contain converters, field-mappings, etc
   * A [Validation](#validation), that may contain validation-rules for data read from the SourceStorage and/or validation-rules for data that will be written to the TargetStorage.
   * [Logging](#logging)
 * An [Import](#import) is a specific definition of the process.
-It uses the Importer and has the specific informations that is mandatory to process the data.
+It uses the Importer and has the specific informations that is mandatory for processing the data.
 * The [ImportRunner](#importrunner) is used to process the Import.
 * Every run of an Import is represented by an [ImportRun](#importrun)